 If your stored items get damaged, you will incur monetary losses in replacing them.
 Therefore, the cost and possible penalties due to improper storage justify investment in lab freezers and refrigerators.

-So, you need to invest in a cold storage unit that lasts long and works perfectly.
-But, here comes a concern–buying the right cold storage unit calls for a detailed analysis of your needs vis-a-vis the prospective unit’s capabilities.
+You need to invest in a cold storage unit that lasts long and works perfectly.
+But, here comes a concern-buying the right cold storage unit calls for a detailed analysis of your needs vis-a-vis the prospective unit’s capabilities.

 Here are the essential factors to consider before you purchase a cold storage unit for your laboratory: